Firing The Passion at NYP

 Theng Yeong was nominated by his lecturer to represent Singapore at the 51st Korea National Skills Competition in 3D Digital Game Art in 2016.
 Taking on the challenge, he flew to Korea to compete just a week after his internship concluded in Finland.

 He had to create a 3-D game character for the competition and bring it to life within a few hours.
-Competing with participants form Ecuador, Korea, Russia, Spain, Theng Yeong emerged victorious after a gruelling 22 hours and bagged the gold medal.
+Competing with participants from Ecuador, Korea, Russia, Spain, Theng Yeong emerged victorious after a gruelling 22 hours and bagged the gold medal.

 Well done Theng Yeong.